nSedrickm/nsedrickm/README.md

 # Hi 👋, I'm Sedrick

 Nice to "meet" you! 🤝.
-I live on the web-side 🌐 of the software spectrum and absolutely enjoy working with web technologies
+I live on the web development side 🌐 of the software spectrum and absolutely enjoy working with web technologies

-- 🔭 I’m currently working on myself, [SMSWithoutborders](https://github.com/smswithoutborders/)
+- 🔭 I’m currently working on myself

 - 🌱 I’m currently learning **Reactjs, Typescript, Project Management and Algorithms/Data Structures**